 There are several reasons you should use dialogue in your book and how to write a conversation that will keep readers engaged and persuade them to keep reading.

-The major benefits of using dialogue in your book is covered in the next section.
+The major benefits of using dialogue in your book are covered in the next section.

 The Benefits of Writing Dialogue in Your Book

 The leading benefits of writing dialogue in your book are:

 Using dialogue in your story helps you grab the reader’s attention.
 Interesting conversation is something that readers love.
 What you can achieve with a dialogue (even a short one), you can’t do the same without dialogue.